Framers And Roofers

 Any death is tragic, but when a worker dies on the job, chances are a family who relied on that individual’s hard-earned income also suffers.
 In such cases, not only is there emotional pain, but the loss of income can also be devastating to the survivors, especially if the victim was the primary breadwinner.
 Even in situations where another spouse or parent holds a job, the stress of having the household income cut in by a significant amount can be a shock for everyone involved.

 Fortunately, the law requires every employer (with almost no exceptions) to carry workers’ compensation insurance.
 When a person is killed while working on the job, death benefits are triggered, which provides some monetary relief to the family so that the survivors may continue to carry on without the anxiety of financial hardship.

 Survival Claims And Workers’ Comp Attorneys

-The Law Offices of Jonathan F. Marshall has a legal team with decades of collective experience assisting families who have lost loved ones to fatal industrial accidents.
+New Jersey Workers Compensation Lawyer of JFM Law has a legal team with decades of collective experience assisting families who have lost loved ones to fatal industrial accidents.
 Workplace accidents resulting in death are often so unexpected that the survivors can be caught off guard and, in some cases, unable to come to grips with the victim’s death, much less manage the workers’ comp claims process or deal with insurance companies that may decide to deny the claim altogether.